-Patient sends cards every year to doctor who saved her life
+Mary LeFebvre sends cards every year to the doctor who saved her life.

 It may sound odd, but Mary LeFebvre fondly remembers that frightening night in 2012 – how she suddenly slumped to her kitchen floor, was rushed to The Miriam Hospital and arrived just as her heart all but stopped beating.
 That’s because it was also the night that a young doctor took her into his care in the midst of her massive heart attack and tenaciously fought to keep her alive.